-1. Format your thesis/dissertation – McKelvey Engineering Master's and D.Sc. students may make use of the Engineering D.Sc. and Masters Thesis Format Guideline templates available in WORD or LaTex format.
-(NOTE: The WORD document was updated in 2019 to follow the APA guidelines.
-No updates were made to the LaTex formatted version.)
-DSc and Master's students may optionally submit a draft (PDF or WORD) copy of their thesis/dissertation to email@example.com prior to submission of final copies for a format preview.
+1. Format your thesis/dissertation – McKelvey Engineering Master’s and D.Sc. students may make use of the Engineering D.Sc. and Masters Thesis Format Guideline templates available in WORD (APA guidelines) or LaTex format.
+DSc and Master’s students may optionally submit a draft (PDF or WORD) copy of their thesis/dissertation to firstname.lastname@example.org prior to submission of final copies for a format preview.
 Ph.D. students should check the Doctoral Dissertation Guide for specific formatting requirements.
 2. ORCiD – Students are encouraged to establish an Open Researcher and Contributor ID (ORCiD) and begin to populate their profile at http://orcid.org.
-ORCiD is a free, personal digital identifier which several funders, publishers, scholarly associations, databases, and universities are beginning to adopt or require.
+ORCiD is a free, personal digital identifier that several funders, publishers, scholarly associations, databases, and universities are beginning to adopt or require.
 Many scholars will want to establish their ORCiD profile and maintain it throughout their careers.
 Students are also encouraged to include their ORCiD in their thesis submission in Open Scholarship.
 For further information, review http://libguides.wustl.edu/orcid.
-3. Final oral defense – A graduate student must successfully defend their thesis/dissertation before the stated deadlines in the academic calendar.
-A thesis/dissertation acceptance form must be completed and signed by all committee members before proceeding further with submission of final materials for publication.
-The student's department administrator will make copies of the acceptance form and send the original form to the Registrar's office.
-4. Electronic submission – After submission of the final oral exam report, students must electronically submit the finished work.
-Master’s theses are submitted through the Washington University Library’s Open Scholarship website at the link below.
+3. Final oral defense – Graduate students must successfully defend their thesis/dissertation before the stated deadlines in the academic calendar.
+The student’s department administrator will make copies of the required thesis/dissertation final oral exam report approved by all committee members to the McKelvey Registrar.
+4. Electronic submission – After submission of the final oral exam report, students must electronically submit the finished thesis through the Washington University Library’s Open Scholarship website at the link below.

-You will need an activated WUSTL key and password in order to create your thesis submission.
-When you are ready to submit, make sure you have or know the following:
+Students will need an activated WUSTL key and password in order to create an account for the thesis submission.
+When ready to submit, make sure to have or know the following:

 Activated WUSTL key and password

 Full text of the thesis as a single PDF file, preferably under 30MB.
-If you PDF is larger than that or if you have problems formatting your thesis as a PDF, please contact Digital Library Services at firstname.lastname@example.org.
+If the PDF is larger than that or if there are problems formatting the thesis as a PDF, please contact Digital Library Services at email@example.com.

 Optional supplementary files